 If the adenoiditis is believed to be the result of seasonal or environmental allergies, allergy skin testing may be useful in directing therapy.

-Sinus x-rays or sinus CT’s may be obtained to look for a source of infection in the sinuses if this is suspected clinically.
+Sinus X-rays or sinus CTs may be obtained to look for a source of infection in the sinuses if this is suspected clinically.
 This is rarely required in routine cases.
 Lateral neck X-rays are an effective way to evaluate specifically for adenoid hypertrophy.
-In a patient with adenoid hypertrophy who snores a sleep study can be ordered to rule out obstructive sleep apnea.
+In a patient with adenoid hypertrophy who snores a sleep study can be obtained to rule out obstructive sleep apnea.

 Adenoiditis is often seen clinically as a component of rhinosinusitis or pharyngitis.
 Due to this fact, practitioners often use clinical management guidelines for rhinosinusitis and pharyngitis when approaching the treatment of adenoiditis.

 Watch and waitIf the clinician believes the cause of adenoiditis is by the common cold or other common viral infection they should refrain from using antibiotics.
-Typically, uncomplicated upper respiratory viral infections will resolve within 5-7 days.
+Typically, uncomplicated upper respiratory viral infections will resolve within five to seven days.

 Differential diagnosis includes:

-The medical treatment available for treating adenoiditis should be capable of treating most cases successfully.
-For those with recurrent disease, an adenoidectomy surgery provides a definitive solution by removing all the tissues.
+The medical treatment available for treating adenoiditis is successful in most instances.
+For those with recurrent disease, adenoidectomy provides a definitive solution by removing the hypertrophic or infected adenoid tissue.

 Adenoid hypertrophy is responsible for some of the more common complications related to disease of the adenoids.
 As they enlarge the tissues can create a significant obstacle to the flow of air through the nasopharynx.
 This enlargement can cause mouth breathing, snoring, and OSA.
 OSA can be a life-threatening disease if left untreated.
-Removing the adenoids can increase the flow of air through the nasopharynx, decreasing obstructive episodes and leading to better CPAP compliance or resolution of the condition altogether.
+Removing the adenoids can increase the flow of air through the nasopharynx, decreasing obstructive episodes, and leading to better CPAP compliance or resolution of the condition altogether.

 Enlarged adenoids may also obstruct the opening of the Eustachian tubes in the nasopharynx.
 Without proper function of the Eustachian tube, negative pressure can build in the middle ear.
-This negative pressure can lead to the formation of an effusion which can cause conductive hearing loss and speech problems, as well as serve as a breeding ground for bacteria.
+This negative pressure can lead to the formation of an effusion which can cause conductive hearing loss and speech problems, as well as serve as a nidus for bacterial infections.